CleonPeaches/pearson_golang_exercise/README.md

 ## Program Functionality

 1. The program should read the JSON file and parse its contents into a suitable data structure and save it.
+DONE
 2. The program should accept user input for the selected topic.
 3. The program should search the questions for any question containing the keyword/topic in the question text.
 4. If a matching question is found, the program should display the questions along with its options to the user.